 You have the same fight repeatedly

 Whether it's dishes in the sink or late nights out with friends, couples often have a recurring source of conflict in which they'll "seem to have the same fight over and over again, says Marni Amsellem, PhD, a licensed psychologist in New York and Connecticut.
 "This annoyance can certainly manifest in the form of a complaint ('Why do I always have to remind you to do your dishes/help with the dishes?'), which can certainly lead into a fight."
 But there's more to it than feeling grossed out over the sight of caked-on tomato sauce on plates.
 Dr. Amsellem explains that ignoring a partner's request, even if it's something as seemingly trite as dishes in the sink, conveys a sense of disrespect to the other person who may feel they're not being heard.
+These are our favorite 28 marriage tips from grandmas.

 A heated argument over something little